 Cotton is a great thermal insulator.
 The heat from bare fingertips (as well as thin latex/vinyl gloves) can smudge some chocolates (especially delicate pieces).
 The extra padding allows for precise handling of chocolates where visual appearance must be as perfect as possible.

 If the cotton gloves are smudging the chocolate, wear a layer of latex/nitrile gloves over the cotton.
-This provides insulation and smudge-free handling.
+This provides a bit more insulation and smudge-free handling.

 Using Hot Sugar?
 Must-Have Accessory – Silpat Baking Mat